 Traffic Control (Shopify App)

 Making sure you redirect all of your old URLs is absolutely critical to the success of your new site.
 I won’t go into an SEO 101 lesson for you.
-Traffic Control made it incredibly easy to bulk import our 301 redirects, since you can’t do that in the .htaccess file like you would for other sites.
+Traffic Control made it incredibly easy to bulk import our 301 redirect and since you can’t do that in the .htaccess file like you would for other sites.

 Signifyd (Shopify App)